Louisville Bankruptcy Attorney

 FAQs

-Can I file for bankruptcy if I own property in joint tenancy or tenancy in common in Louisville, KY?
+Can I file for bankruptcy if I own real property in joint tenancy or tenancy in common in Louisville, KY?

 Yes, you can file for bankruptcy regardless of how you own property.
 However, the ownership structure can affect how the bankruptcy trustee treats your assets.